charlesaroma/End-Concepts/context.md

 - Footer and Contact page reflect new company info and About Us.
 - Expertise and quick links in the footer updated to match END CONCEPTS profile.
 - Initiated a check for the availability of the domain endconcepts.com.

+## Icon System Standardization (2024-12-19)
+- Performed a codebase-wide audit to ensure all icons use Iconify (the Icon component from '@iconify/react').
+- All inline SVG icons were replaced with Iconify icons, including in the Contact Us page, HomeService, OurValues, Navbar, Footer, and all other relevant components.
+- All solution, service, and value icons now use Iconify for consistency and scalability.
+- This standardization ensures a unified, scalable, and easily managed icon system throughout the project.
+- No remaining inline SVG icons are present in the codebase; all are now Iconify-based.